DaeheeCodes/Star-Wars-inspirations/README.md

 Application uses common naming convention to conform to the accessibility features of the iOS.

+Unit tests are also provided for the DataManagers

 The following is a breakdown of the project.